 My takeaway: Our supervisors encouraged us to do informational interviews within the company to learn about different career paths.
 You could contact everyone from new hires to Charles Schwab himself.
 I got some great career direction from those interviews.

 Rosemond Crown ’17

 What I do most days: I log interviews, which helps the journalists editing the video find the quotes they want to use, and I go out on assignment with reporters.
 And I do research, like compiling financial numbers into a spreadsheet for an investigative piece we’re doing about school fundraisers.
 I also work on my own packages, which entail writing the script and shooting and editing video.

-How I got my internship: Jena Heath, my advisor at Hilltop Views (and associate professor of Journalism), has a Facebook group that includes journalism jobs and internships, and she posted the internship with KXAN.
-The description said you needed broadcast experience, which I didn’t have – I’d been writing for Hilltop Views – but I applied anyway.
+How I got my internship: My advisor at Hilltop Views (and the associate professor of Journalism), had a Facebook group that included journalism jobs and internships, and she posted the internship with KXAN.
+The description said you needed broadcast experience, which I didn’t have — I’d been writing for Hilltop Views — but I applied anyway.
 When I met Josh Hinkle, the KXAN reporter who leads the internship program, it turned out that he is an adjunct professor at St. Edward’s, teaching broadcast journalism.
 I interviewed with him the Friday before classes started, and my internship began two weeks later.

 My takeaway: I’m creating my own reporting package, where I remake an actual story a KXAN reporter did about assaults against police on Sixth Street.
 I shoot the video as though I’m reporting the story, so I can show the clip to future employers.
 Shadowing the reporters has confirmed that I want a career in broadcast journalism.

 Alan Chapa ’17